 These can be combined with the sewn runners to create alpine draws, which will then be clipped to placements.
 Consider purchasing two varieties (i.e. straight gate and bent gate or varying colors) to differentiate between the rope-end carabiner and the protection/bolt-end carabiner.

 It’s important to always carry a sufficient supply of locking carabiners for belaying, anchor-building, tethering yourself to the anchor, etc. Pear-shaped carabiners with a larger rope-bearing surface are suggested when the rope will be running through the carabiner.

 While screwgate carabiners offer a better price point, auto-locking variations provide an added level of safety.

 Similar to your alpine draws, quickdraws will often be used to clip your protection to the rope.
 On cams, simply clip one end of the quickdraw to the cam sling, and on nuts clip straight to the wire.
 Using quickdraws is useful over 60 cm runners when rope drag and walking are of less concern.

-Trad climbers generally prefer lighter quickdraws than what would be used for sport climbing, due to the heavy load of cams, nuts, etc. For a value option, the Trango Phase Quickdraw Pack offers lightweight draws at a great price.
-A higher end trad climbing quickdraw suggestion is the Petzl Ange Finesse, their lightest quickdraw.
+Trad climbers generally prefer lighter quickdraws than what would be used for sport climbing, due to the heavy load of cams, nuts, etc. For a value option, the Cypher Echo Quickdraw Set offers lightweight draws (only 76 grams each) at a great price.
+A higher-end trad climbing quickdraw suggestion is the Petzl Ange Finesse, their lightest quickdraw.